← Back to Job Opportunities

 COMPENSATION:

-The editorial intern will be compensated at $20/hr for 10-15 hours per work week.
+The editorial intern will be compensated at $15/hr for 10-15 hours per work week.
 This role provides a flexible, remote work environment that allows you to thrive while helping our project management team reach their goals.
 If you have a passion for project management, good communication skills, an eye for detail, and the desire to make a meaningful impact in the world of book publishing, we would love to hear from you.

-The 2019 Diversity Baseline Survey found that 79 percent of the publishing industry identified as White, 88 percent were straight, and 92 percent were non-disabled.
+The 2019 Diversity Baseline Survey found that 79 percent of the publishing industry identified as white, 88 percent were straight, and 92 percent were non-disabled.
 The book industry has the power to shape culture in big and small ways, and the people behind the books make a huge difference in determining which stories are amplified and which are shut out.
 Wise Ink is committed to diversity in publishing and will prioritize applications from marginalized groups.